In and Out of ControlFeb 09, 2021

 We didn’t carry tents, so I found myself a nice sloped spot on the ground, and I curled up in my poncho for a quick snooze.

-That’s when the rain started.
+That’s right about when the rain started.

 I was cold and wet, and I couldn’t stop thinking about how long it would be until I was dry again.

 The steady rain continued the next day.